By Sherwood Anderson

-With a new introduction by Anne Trubek
+With a new introduction by John Lingan, author of Homeplace

-Hugh McVey moves from Missouri to the agrarian town of Bidwell, Ohio.
-He invents a mechanical cabbage planter to ease the burden of famers, but an investor in town exploits his product, which fails to succeed.
+After a childhood living in poverty, Hugh McVey moves from Missouri to the agrarian town of Bidwell, Ohio, hoping to become an inventor.
+There, he develops a mechanical cabbage planter to ease the burden of famers, but an investor in town exploits his product and it eventually fails.
 His next invention, a corn cutter, makes him a millionaire and transforms Bidwell into a center of manufacturing.
-McVey, perennially lonely and ruminative, meets Clara Butterworth, who attends college at nearby Ohio State and is perennially harassed by her potential matches.
-Published one year after Winesburg, Ohio, in 1920, Poor White has a modernist style, an realist attention to every day life, and an eerily contemporary resonance.
+McVey, perennially lonely and ruminative, eventually meets Clara Butterworth, who attends college at nearby Ohio State and is perennially harassed by her potential suitors.
+But McVey is plagued by the search for love in a new America overrun by lifeless machines.
+Published in 1920, Poor White has a modernist sensibility and a realist attention to everyday life but also an eerily contemporary resonance.

 A perfect distillation of how industrialization changed small-town America, Poor White is a little-known classic of American literature from the author H. L. Mencken dubbed “America’s Most Distinctive Novelist.”

 "Poor White’s thoughts on wealth and fortune might feel contemporary, but that alone wouldn’t be enough if a reader wasn’t compelled to find out what happened to Hugh McVey, 'born in a little hole of a town stuck on a mud bank on the western shore of the Mississippi River in the State of Missouri.'
 It’s a foreboding beginning for a story that pays careful attention to what it meant (and means) to live in the Midwest, open to both its charms and its challenges." —Sarah Laskow, The Millions

 Keep up with the newest title, sales, and events (plus the occasional meme) from Belt Publishing by signing up for our newsletter.
 It’s only once a week—no cluttering up your inbox.